 - A CircleCI account

-##Scaffolding the GraphQL server project To begin setting up a GraphQL server, create a new folder for the project by running the following command:
+To begin setting up a GraphQL server, create a new folder for the project by running:

-mkdir graphql-test-server
+mkdir graphql-server-heroku

 npm init -y